hyperswine/Arcboot/docs/index.md

 For complete systems like Pi4, Arcboot does not have a "vision" of what it is.
 It can load DTBs and setup MMIO with paging, but it will not drive a complete system as well as Neutron.
 That being said, for arm/riscv, DTBs are found on the `/boot/dtb` dir within the primary BOOT/EFI partition.

 NOTE: if EFI isnt needed, the arcboot partition will be simply flashed as a FAT32/QFS partition rather than an EFS partition.

+## Arcboot Protocol

+The arcboot protocol is similar to limine and stivale.
+Except it is optimised for loading arcboot kernels like neutron.
+It also implements quantii boot protocol and multiboot.

 ## Arcboot Compliant Kernel